-Jack Ma will step down from Alibaba next year
+Jack Ma will step down from the top job at Alibaba next year

 "No company can rely solely on its founders," Ma said in a letter to customers, employees and shareholders.
 "Because of physical limits on one's ability and energy, no one can shoulder the responsibilities of chairman and CEO forever."

-Ma, a former English teacher who started Alibaba (BABA) nearly two decades ago and built it into a $420 billion company, will be succeeded by current CEO Daniel Zhang.
+A former English teacher, Ma started Alibaba (BABA) nearly two decades ago and built it into a $420 billion company, becoming one of China's richest people in the process.
+He will be succeeded by current CEO Daniel Zhang.

-Ma said he has spent the last 10 years preparing for this succession plan, working to identify and develop the right talent inside Alibaba.
+Ma, who will remain on the company's board of directors until 2020, said he has spent the last 10 years preparing for this succession plan, working to identify and develop the right talent inside Alibaba.

 "Teachers always want their students to exceed them, so the responsible thing ... for me and the company to do is to let younger, more talented people take over in leadership roles," he said.

-Zhang joined Alibaba in 2007 and held a range of senior management roles before taking over from Ma as CEO in 2015.
+Zhang joined Alibaba in 2007 and held a range of senior management roles before taking over as CEO in 2015.

 The announcement comes at an uncertain time for Chinese tech companies.
 The stocks of Alibaba and other top firms have been hit by concerns about the health of China's economy and Beijing's increased scrutiny of the sector.